qasim/split-html-loader/readme.md

 };
 ```

-The loader takes two parameters, the `target` specifying the media query key you want to compile against, and the `value` you want that key to be.
+The loader takes two parameters, the `target` specifying the key you want to compile against, and the `value` you want that key to be.
 In this case, we specified that we only want to compile `<!-- platform: mobile -->` and want everything else to be stripped out.

 ### Programmatic API

 You can also use this module natively, in Node.
-The options are the same, you simply pass in a CSS string you want to parse:
+The options are the same, you simply pass in a HTML string you want to parse:

 ```js
 const split = require('split-html-loader');